-- Right habits: Stay-at-home moms may watch over their child’s activities such as finishing food on the plate, set a them on correct course and monitor progress if required.
+- Right habits: Stay-at-home moms may watch over their child’s activities such as finishing the food on the plate, set them on a correct course and monitor progress if required.
 Working moms may not have the patience or time to follow up on their child’s habits.

 In this midst of all this bustle, how does a working mom get the required nutrients?
 One solution would be to increase breakfast time and to ensure that she gets all the required nutrients within that time.
 For more such solutions to problems caused by nutritional inadequacies, read on...

 Most working mothers complain that they are unable to eat healthy foods due to reasons such as:

 • Lack of information regarding good eating habits